nyayomat/Nyayomat-ACP-Smart-Contract/README.md

    This will deploy the smart contracts to the testnet, and copy the new contract addresses to the `scripts/utils/contracts.json` file.

 2. And that's it on the scripts folder.
-You only only have to deploy the smart contracts once and client bot will be able to push data to each of the deployed smart contract.
+You only only have to deploy the smart contracts once and client bot will be able to push data to each of the deployed smart contracts.

 #### Client